metju90/R3PI/README.md

 ## Github's API access token

 The token is in the source code.
 I will revoke the token's permission once this review is finished.

+## Refactoring

+I have done two "big" refactors which two different developers may have different opinion about.
+The last refactor was the one in  [Reducers and actions](https://github.com/metju90/R3PI/commit/c35d8bef87f0d30ee9761ea0ca2207bf5ccab958) and the first one was to [downgrade two components from class to functional and pulling some of their logic into their parent](https://github.com/metju90/R3PI/commit/dccc2a66caf70757e4d26d3ec61466052b5fd79d)

+I'd be more than happy to discuss the reasons behind those two refactors.

 ## Your feedback